cr0hn/ja-shortener/README.md

-# Just An URL Shortener
+# Just Another URL Shortener

 A simple, fast, and secure URL shortener service built with Django.
 This service allows you to create short URLs from long ones, track visits, and manage your shortened URLs through a beautiful admin interface.